‘The miracle is not to walk on water.

 HOW IT WORKS

 This is a guided but solo week.
-I will send you a PDF for each day’s work the night before it’s due, plus the Introduction and the Practicals PDFs.
-Please join us on our private Facebook page!
+I will send you a PDF for each day’s work the night before it’s due, plus the Introduction and the Practicals PDFs the weekend before the course starts.

-If you would like a response from me on up to 8 pages of your reflective and creative work produced during the week, it’s an extra £95 (you don’t have to decide before booking: you can choose to add this option during or immediately after the retreat).
+If you would like a response from me on up to 8 pages of poems, 6 of prose, of your reflective and creative work produced during the week, it’s an extra £95 (you don’t have to decide before booking: you can choose to add this option during or immediately after the retreat).
 Contact me via the form below, and I will give you details for paying by Paypal or bank transfer.

 The Small Print